How to Become a Licensed Professional Counselor in Kentucky

 |PHD or Doctoral Work||Earn a Doctorate in Counseling||7-8 Years||Online or Campus|

-What are the Supervised Experience Requirements for Becoming a Counselor in Kentucky?
+What Are the Supervised Experience Requirements to Become a Counselor in Kentucky?

-In the state of Kentucky, you will need a minimum of 4,000 hours involved in supervised practice that is post-degree prior to attaining a professional license.
+In the state of Kentucky, you will need a minimum of 4,000 hours completed in a supervised practice that is post-degree prior to attaining a professional license.
 You also will be required to have a minimum of 1,600 directed professional counsel work hours.
-The Kentucky board urges you to gain ten hours of face to face direct counseling at any correctional institution while you are considered an associate.
+The Kentucky Board of Licensed Professional Counselors urges you to gain ten hours of face to face direct counseling at any correctional institution while you are considered an associate.

 The amount of time you will be required to individually with direct, face- to-face professional supervision is a minimum of 100 hours.
 Your supervisor must be a professional; clinical social worker, a licensed professional counselor, psychologist, master’s level nurse, or family and marriage therapist.

-What are the Examination Requirements for Becoming a Counselor in Kentucky?
+What Are the Examination Requirements to Become a Counselor in Kentucky?

 If you live in another state and your current license is still in good standing, you may be eligible to receive a reciprocity license.
 You will need to have met Kentucky’s education requirements to be considered.
 Practicing for five years with experience as a professional or certified counselor will also boost your chances for the licensure.

-According to Bureau of Labor and Statistics, the median salary for a Licensed Professional counselor in Kentucky is $64,730.
-The hourly wage is $31.12.
+According to Bureau of Labor Statistics, the median salary for a substance abuse, mental health, and behavioral disorder counselor in Kentucky is $45,340.
+The average hourly wage is $23.70.
+The top 10% of this type of counselor earn $78,240 and more.
 The wage and the salary will vary depending on which type of licensure is held.
 The specific type of counseling will play a major role in the annual salary as well.
 The benefits and any other extra information depend on your license and job title.
 There are different licenses that can be provided for any type of counselor.
 Any information does not entirely match every professional counselor license.